-Warnings: Reye's syndrome warning: Children and teenagers who have or are recovering from chicken pox or flu-like symptoms should not use this product.
+Tamper evident: do not use if sticks are damaged or open.
+Reye's syndrome: children and teenagers who have or are recovering from chicken pox or flu-like symptoms should not use this product.
 When using this product, if changes in behavior with nausea and vomiting occur, consult a doctor because these symptoms could be an early sign of Reye's syndrome, a rare but serious illness.
-Allergy alert: Aspirin may cause a severe allergic reaction which may include: hives; facial swelling; shock; asthma (wheezing).
-Stomach bleeding: This product contains an NSAID, which may cause severe stomach bleeding.
-The chance is higher if you are age 60 or older; have had stomach ulcers or bleeding problems; take a blood thinning (anticoagulant) or steroid drug; take other drugs containing prescription or non-prescription NSAIDs (aspirin, ibuprofen, naproxen, or others); have 3 or more alcoholic drinks every day while using this product; take more or for a longer time than directed.
-Do not use: if you have ever had an allergic reaction to aspirin or any other pain reliever/fever reducer.
-Ask a doctor before use if stomach bleeding warning applies to you; you have a history of stomach problems, such as heartburn; you have a high blood pressure, heart disease, liver cirrhosis, or kidney disease; you are taking a diuretic; you have asthma.
-Ask a doctor or pharmacist before use if you are taking a prescription drug for diabetes, gout, or arthritis.
-When using this product: limit the use of caffeine-containing drugs, foods, or drinks because too much caffeine may cause nervousness, irritability, sleeplessness, and, occasionally, rapid heart beat.
-The recommended dose of this product contains about as much caffeine as a cup of coffee.
-Stop use and ask a doctor if: an allergic reaction occurs (Seek medical help right away); you experience any of the following signs of stomach bleeding: feel faint, vomit blood, have bloody or black stools, have stomach pain that does not get better; pain gets worse or lasts more than 10 days; fever gets worse or lasts more than 3 days; redness or swelling is present; any new symptoms appear; ringing in the ears or a loss of hearing occurs.
+Allergy alert: aspirin may cause a severe allergic reaction which may include: Hives.
+Facial swelling.
+Shock.
+Asthma (wheezing).
+Stomach bleeding warning: this product contains an NSAID, which may cause severe stomach bleeding.
+The chance is higher if you: Are age 60 or older.
+Have had stomach ulcers or bleeding problems.
+Take a blood thinning (anticoagulant) or steroid drug.
+Take other drugs containing prescription or non-prescription NSAIDs (aspirin, ibuprofen, naproxen, or others).
+Have 3 or more alcoholic drinks every day while using this product.
+Take more or for a longer time than directed.
+Caffeine warning: This product contains caffeine.
+Limit the use of caffeine-containing medications, foods, or beverages while taking this product because too much caffeine may cause nervousness, irritability, sleeplessness, and, occasionally, rapid heart beat.
+Do not use if you have ever had an allergic reaction to aspirin or any other pain reliever/fever reducer.
+Ask a doctor before use if: Stomach bleeding warning applies to you.
+You have a history of stomach problems, such as heartburn.
+You have high blood pressure, heart disease, liver cirrhosis, or kidney disease.
+You are taking a diuretic.
+You have asthma.
+Ask a doctor or pharmacist before use if you are taking a prescription drug for: Diabetes.
+Gout.
+Arthritis.
+Stop use and ask a doctor if: An allergic reaction occurs.
+Seek medical help right away.
+You experience any of the following signs of stomach bleeding: Feel faint.
+Vomit blood.
+Have bloody or black stools.
+Have stomach pain that does not get better.
+Pain gets worse or lasts more than 10 days.
+Fever gets worse or lasts more than 3 days.
+Redness or swelling is present.
+Any new symptoms appear.
+Ringing in the ears or a loss of hearing occurs.
 These could be signs of a serious condition.
-Pregnancy/breast-feeding warning: If pregnant or breast-feeding, ask a health professional before use.
+If pregnant or breast-feeding, ask a health professional before use.
 It is especially important not to use aspirin during the last 3 months of pregnancy unless definitely directed to do so by a doctor because it may cause problems in the unborn child or complications during delivery.
 Keep out of reach of children.
-Keep out of reach of children.
-In case of overdose, get medical help or contact a Poison Control Center right away.
-Other warnings: Tamper Evident Feature: Do not use if safety overwrap or S tear-tape is missing.
+In case of overdose, get medical help or contact a Poison Control Center (1-800-222-1222) right away.